 In other words, personal production alone several limits your ability to advance your commission percentage relative to other agency opportunities like mine that more highly value personal production from the beginning.

-Now that I’ve laid out a basic understanding of what PHP is about, I am going to lay out my opinions and criticisms of People Helping People in this section.
+Now that I’ve laid out a basic understanding of what the People Helping People agency is about, I am going to lay out my opinions and criticisms of the People Helping People Agency in this section.

 In my research of different insurance sales organizations, one common theme is that the recruitment-focused organizations start commission lower relative to other agency opportunities.

-Starting commission levels with PHP is 30%.
+Starting commission levels with the PHP agency is 30%.
 Other organizations start agents out at 55% to 70%.

 Even further, producer-oriented agencies like mine that focus on teaching the craft of selling insurance start agents out on most contracts at 100% or better.

 Because, the LOWER your commission level, the less money you earn.
 And the less money you earn, the harder it is to stay profitable.